 Manu paid a developer to create an ecommerce site that primarily sells old school cartoons.
 Toon Junkie is now pulling in a bit more than $81,000 a month in revenue.

-A few years ago I got a phone call from a Stanford dropout that decided it would be funny to create a YouTube clone that only had adult videos.
+A few years ago, I got a phone call from a Stanford dropout who decided it would be funny to create a YouTube clone that only had adult videos.
 He didn’t really have a business model, but he felt you shouldn’t have to pay for adult videos.

-When I asked him how he made Youporn so popular, he responded that he gives customers what they are looking for.
+When I asked him how he made YouPorn so popular, he responded saying that he gives customers what they are looking for.
 And that happens to be free adult content.

 #5: Bradford and Reed

 A buddy of mine, Andrew Warner, wanted to start a business when he was a kid.
-At that time he didn’t have any money and didn’t even have a decent computer.
+At that time, he didn’t have any money or even a decent computer.

-He wanted to create a way where people could get free greeting cards online, e-cards.
-Because with the world moving into the computer generation why can’t we receive greeting cards through email, right?
+He wanted to create a way that would allow people to get free greeting cards online – e-cards.
+With the world becoming increasingly computerized, why can’t we receive greeting cards through email, right?

-He decided to take his old J-Crew clothes and return them to get some cash.
-He then used that money to start an e-greeting card company.
+He decided to return his old J-Crew clothes for some cash.
+He then used that money to start an e-greeting-card company.
 He didn’t know how to program or create a website, so he found a business partner that could deal with the technical end while he dealt with the business side of things.

-By no means am I trying to convince you that creating an online business is easy because for every one of these success stories, thousands have failed.
-But at the same time you need to realize that it isn’t rocket science.
+By no means am I trying to convince you that creating an online business is easy.
+For every one of these success stories, there are thousands that have failed.
+At the same time, you need to realize that it isn’t rocket science.

-Instead of worrying about all of the details you just need to go out there and put something up.
+Instead of worrying about all of the details, just go out there and put something up.
 If you spend too much time thinking about an online business instead of creating one, you’ll never make money.